PrairieLearn/PrairieLearn/docs/installing.md

 docker run -it --rm -p 3000:3000 --platform linux/amd64 prairielearn/prairielearn
 ```

 When running the image, you may get an error like `pg_ctl: could not start server`.
-To fix this, open Docker Desktop settings, click on "General", check "Use Rosetta for x86/amd64 emulation on Apple Silicon", and click "Apply & Restart".
+To fix this, open Docker Desktop settings, click on "General", check the option to use the virtualization framework, and check "Use Rosetta for x86/amd64 emulation on Apple Silicon".
+Then, click "Apply & Restart".
 After Docker Desktop restarts, try the above `docker run ...` command again.

+If Docker's Rosetta option isn't enabled, first check Apple's instructions to [install Rosetta](https://support.apple.com/en-us/102527).

 _Note that the use of R in `server.py` is not currently supported on ARM64 hardware._